AntonioRedondo/ImageFeatureDetector/README.md

 ## Details

 The program let you choose an image stored on your computer and apply one of the four feature detectors.
-Then the obtained descriptors are overimposed in red on the image, and the number of them and the time it took to calculated them is shown on the status bar.
+Then the obtained descriptors are overimposed in red on the image, and the number of them and the calculation time is shown on the status bar.

 <img align="center" src="https://github.com/AntonioRedondo/ImageFeatureDetector/raw/master/readmeImages/startup.png" />

-Pictures can be taken directly from a webcam.
+Pictures can be taken directly from a webcam within the program.

 <img align="center" src="https://github.com/AntonioRedondo/ImageFeatureDetector/raw/master/readmeImages/captureWebcam.png" />